Ghent is a lively city with so many things to do. If you want to truely discover the city, you'll need a few days to really see it all.

 Hiking in nature: Bourgoyen (birdwatching hotspot), Gentbrugse meersen

-Beach or Swimming: Blaarmeersen (lake area), Kapitein Zeppospark (only beach, swimming not allowed), public swimming pool Van Eyck (oldest indoor swimming pool of Belgium)
+Beach or Swimming: Blaarmeersen (lake area), Kapitein Zeppospark (only beach, swimming officially not allowed), public swimming pool Van Eyck (oldest indoor swimming pool of Belgium)

 Karaoke: Patrick Foley's (Friday evenings), O'Leary's (private karaoke rooms)